 - Share best practices and successes on implementing social procurement policies and practices in all sectors

-The Ontario government has committed to spending $160 billion on its 12-year infrastructure plan and there is a commitment to the principle of community benefits in Ontario law with the Infrastructure for Jobs and Prosperity Act.
+There is a commitment to the principle of community benefits in Ontario law with the Infrastructure for Jobs and Prosperity Act.
 ONN and our partners, working under the umbrella of Community Benefits Ontario, are advocating for the Ontario government to animate this principle in policy and practice.
-We’ve created a policy framework to put this into action, and have shared it directly with Ontario Premier Kathleen Wynne.
+We’ve created a policy framework to put this into action.
 Community Benefits Ontario made a submission to the Ministry of Infrastructure Consultation on the Long-Term Infrastructure Plan related to community benefits.
 The objective is to help the Ontario government implement community benefits to become “business as usual” in infrastructure procurements, leading to more equitable and sustainable economic growth, social inclusion and shared prosperity.
 Read our letter to Minister Bob Chiarelli, Ministry of Infrastructure.

 - Association of Ontario Health Centres